HansChen2/CrackStation/README.md

 # CrackStation, a Decrypter implementation

-This library is a crack station that is able to crack any password up to three characters in length.
+This library is a crack station that is able to crack any unsalted password up to three characters in length.
+For more information: [Salt (cryptography)](https://en.wikipedia.org/wiki/Salt_(cryptography))

 ## Overview